Visualising & Analysing Biomedical Datasets with RCode: MED650, Offered By: Research Study Skills

 This module is a distance learning course which is run online via MOLE.

-Please express your interest using the link below, and you will be contacted in due course on how to access the content in MOLE.
-Materials made available from 18th September 2016.
+Please express your interest by registering on the module, and you will be contacted in due course on how to access the content in MOLE.

 Tue, Jul 31st 2018, 11:00